EeshanMukhopadhyay/Text-Summarizer/README.md

 ## 📌 Usage

 1. Choose the input method:

-   .Summarize from URL
+   * Summarize from URL
-   .Paste your own text
+   * Paste your own text
 2. Enter the URL or paste your content.

-3.Click **"Summarize"**.
+3. Click **"Summarize"**.

-4.View the output in the summary box.
+4. View the output in the summary box.

 ---